zzh-thu-22/PoE_ID/README.md

 # Option-ID Based Elimination For Multiple Choice Questions

 ## Introduction
-This is an official repository of our paper [Option-ID Based Elimination For Multiple Choice Questions](https://arxiv.org/abs/2501.15175).
+This is an official repository of our paper *Option-ID Based Elimination For Multiple Choice Questions*.

 ## 1. Dependencies
 Use the following command to setup a conda environment and download required pacakages.